What are the most traded forex pairs in the world? Knowing the top 10 forex pairs to trade is vital in helping you to make profitable moves.

 EURGBP is the first Minor Forex Currency pair that makes it to our list of top 10 most traded forex pairs.
 Many traders will often lose money trading EURUSD.
 This is because of the historic link given in the proximity of the UK to Europe.

 Despite the difficulties in EURGBP technical analysis, this pair makes 2% of the global Forex transactions every year.
-Like the other currency pairs, traders should keep eyes on any ECB and BoE announcements which would increase volatility further.
+Like the other currency pairs, traders should keep their eyes on any ECB and BoE announcements which would increase volatility further.

 In recent years, the fluctuation in this currency pair has become unpredictable due to the uncertainty surrounding BREXIT.
 However, the high level of volatility may attract traders, but it has an adverse impact on a risk management strategy.